w3c/w3c-website-templates-bundle/docs/base/forms.md

 ## Progress indicators

-While it is [recommended not to use progress indicators](https://design-system.service.gov.uk/patterns/question-pages/#using-progress-indicators) for forms, Apollo does cater for one:
+While it is [recommended not to use progress indicators](https://design-system.service.gov.uk/patterns/question-pages/#using-progress-indicators) for forms, the design system does include one:

 ```
 <section>